ruslo/hunter/README.md

 ### Toolchain-ID

 Third level of customization.
 Each build can be run with different toolchain.
 In general the result is completely different root `lib`/`include` directories.
 For example on Windows you can simultaniously build Visual Studio (32/64), NMake, Cygwin and MinGW projects, on Linux GCC/Clang, on Mac Xcode, Makefile, iOS.
-Or choose different clang tools like static analyzer and sanitizers.
+Or choose different clang tools like static analyzer/sanitizers and other platforms like Android/Raspberry Pi.
 Each toolchain file will be forwarded to external project so if you create toolchain with compiler `g++` and flag `-std=c++11` all dependent projects will be built by `g++ -std=c++11`.
 Information about toolchain has some internal representation (`toolchain.info`) and user can see first 7 digits (ID) of `SHA1` hash of this file.

 * `d46ea0b`
  * `gcc`